The Master of Arts in Early Childhood Education prepares students to teach the future of our region, state and country.

-The Master of Arts in Early Childhood Education prepares students to teach the future of our region, state and country.

 The Master of Arts in Early Childhood Education with Early Childhood Special Education Inclusion is a non-endorsement program for teachers holding an Early Childhood (ZA/ZS) endorsement or having relevant preschool teaching experience.
 The unique internship opportunities offered in partnership with the Early Childhood Education Center and Beaumont Center for Exceptional Families focus on inclusive early childhood theories and practices.
 The program provides significant knowledge and skills for teaching children with disabilities using a transdisciplinary inclusive approach.

-Early Childhood Administration and Leadership
+Early Childhood Administration and Leadership (Online)

 The Master of Arts in Early Childhood Education for Early Childhood Administration and Leadership program is designed for non-certified professionals who are interested in early childhood leadership and administration.
 In the Early Childhood field, there is a growing need for administrators and leaders in early childhood.
 This program will serve professionals (directors, education coordinators and curriculum specialists) who need further preparation in supervision and field experience in administration and leadership.